LeJeune's Bakery

-LeJeune's Bakery is a historic bakery located at 1510 Main Street in Jeanerette, Louisiana.
+LeJeune's Bakery is a historic Louisiana bakery located and operating at 1510 Main Street, Jeanerette.

 Opened in 1884 by Oscar J. LeJeune as the Old Reliable City Bakery, the building underwent a major remodelling in 1918, when O.A.
 LeJeune and Walter LeJeune, Sr. purchased the bakery from Oscar.
-The building was renamed LeJeune's some time between 1918 and 1934.

-The building was added to the National Register of Historic Places on April 22, 2003.
+The building was renamed LeJeune's some time between 1918 and 1934., and added to the National Register of Historic Places on April 22, 2003.

-The historic bakery is still selling its french bread, ginger cakes and garlic bread as of 2019.